WHO IS L.E.A.D.?

 We achieve our goals by collaborating with educators, community leaders, families and L.E.A.D. support organizations.

-- L.E.A.D. offers the only 10 week, evidence based, tested and proven effective, K-12 ATOD, curriculum delivered by Law Enforcement in the United States.
+- L.E.A.D. offers the most effective 10 week, evidence based, tested and proven effective, K-12 ATOD, curriculum delivered by Law Enforcement in the United States.

 - L.E.A.D. is the most rapidly growing drug and violence prevention program in the United States, with certified Instructors in 41 states.